catberry/catberry/README.md

 and shared links
 * You will write code in server-side style
 (using [node modules system](http://nodejs.org/api/modules.html#modules_modules)) and [npm](https://www.npmjs.org/)
-* Entire architecture of framework is built using [Service Locator](https://github.com/catberry/catberry/blob/4.0.0/docs/index.md#service-locator) pattern and
+* Entire architecture of the framework is built using [Service Locator](https://github.com/catberry/catberry/blob/4.0.0/docs/index.md#service-locator) pattern and
 [Dependency Injection](https://github.com/catberry/catberry/blob/4.0.0/docs/index.md#dependency-injection)
-* Framework itself is a [express](https://github.com/visionmedia/express)/[connect](https://github.com/senchalabs/connect)
+* Framework itself is an [express](https://github.com/visionmedia/express)/[connect](https://github.com/senchalabs/connect)
 middleware, it means you can use it with any other middlewares

 For more details please proceed to [Catberry Documentation](https://github.com/catberry/catberry/blob/4.0.0/docs/index.md).

-Also you can see [finished example application](https://github.com/catberry/catberry-cli/tree/master/templates/example).
+Also, you can see [finished example application](https://github.com/catberry/catberry-cli/tree/master/templates/example).

 ## Browser Support
 Catberry uses [ECMAScript 5](http://www.ecma-international.org/ecma-262/5.1/) and some HTML5 features like [History API](https://developer.mozilla.org/en-US/docs/Web/Guide/API/DOM/Manipulating_the_browser_history) therefore it does not support old browsers at all.
-Catberry can render pages for any browser at the server but Catberry's browser script does not work as [SPA](http://en.wikipedia.org/wiki/Single-page_application) in old browsers.
+Catberry can render pages for any browser at the server, but Catberry's browser script does not work as [SPA](http://en.wikipedia.org/wiki/Single-page_application) in old browsers.

 The main goal of Catberry Framework is to use the full power of new technologies